-Because historical context and primary sources are significant in many areas of scholarship, it is expected that courses outside of the History Department could be approved for this category.
+Because historical context and primary sources are significant in many areas of scholarship, such as art, religious studies, mathematics, and the sciences, it is expected that many courses outside of the History Department could be approved for this category.
 However, because the History Department specializes in the type of reasoning involved in this inquiry, the Department Chairperson of History should approve of proposed courses, consulting the faculty of the History Department if the case is difficult or ambiguous.

 Because faculty in English and Modern Languages have special training in reading imaginative literature, these departments should be consulted to approve proposals in this area.
-Moreover, because only courses offered by these departments-and the department of Theater Arts- involve a sufficiently substantial focus on works of imaginative literature, there is a strong presumption that only courses in these three departments will be approved for this GE area (but see the "Comment on Process" paragraph below).
+And because only courses offered by these departments-and the department of Theater Arts- involve a sufficiently substantial focus on works of imaginative literature, there is a strong presumption that only courses in these three departments will be approved for this GE area (but see the "Comment on Process" paragraph below).